 Top tip - simply check the colour of your urine as it should be a pale straw colour (this means you are well hydrated).

 Francesca is our sports nutritionist who used her sports nutrition expertise while she was a ballet dancer for most of her life.
-Francesca uses this unique insight to provide clients practical, insightful and lifestyle-driven nutritional advice in both Italian and English.
+Francesca uses this unique insight to provide clients with practical, insightful and lifestyle-driven nutritional advice in both Italian and English.
 She is a registered associate nutritionist with the AfN.
 Please contact us to request Francesca's expertise.

 References for further reading: